 Family Inventors’ Lab

-This is a STE(A)M enrichment program, held on Saturday mornings.
-The hands-on science and engineering curriculum is aimed at children from age 3 – 6.
-In-person classes meet at Robinswood Park and on the BC campus.
+This is our Saturday morning STEM class.
+The hands-on science and engineering curriculum is aimed at kids from age 3 – 6.
+In-person classes meet on the BC campus and at Robinswood Park.

 What will your child experience at Family Inventors’ Lab?

-STE(A)M is STEM with the Arts mixed in.
+We are a STE(A)M Enrichment class – Science, Technology, Engineering, Arts and Math.
 Our activities include: hands-on science exploration, creative experimentation, construction projects with building materials of all sorts, art activities, messy sensory play, circle time with songs and books, and outdoor time.
 We have three quarter-long units:

 - Fall: What’s an Engineer: simple machines, electricity, and building towers, houses and cars.
 (We build cool stuff!
 Then knock it down!
 Then build it better!)